EEvangelisti/hfinder/README.md

 HFinder is designed for researchers studying plant–microbe interactions and host colonization dynamics, providing a reproducible and semi-automated framework to accelerate annotation, training, and large-scale image analysis.
+It provides both **pretrained models** and the **full workflow** to retrain on custom datasets, making it immediately usable yet fully adaptable.

 ## Installation